The list below has been updated with all the relevant information for 2022 There’s a variety of ways to do taxes on your own, especially online.

 The two platforms also offer invoicing facilities so you can easily bill your clients and manage the payments in one place.
 PayPal provides a bunch of customization options, which you can even save as a template if you need to reuse it multiple times.

-The multi-currency support feature is another aspect where AND.CO outshines PayPal.
-While the latter lets you accept payments in 25 currencies, AND.CO is much more accommodating and supports almost every single fiat currency used in the world.
+The multi-currency support feature is another aspect where Workspace outshines PayPal.
+While the latter lets you accept payments in 25 currencies, Workspace is much more accommodating and supports almost every single fiat currency used in the world.
 That’s over 100 more currencies than PayPal, giving you more freedom to work with international clients.

-Besides invoicing and payments, AND.CO comes with a robust suite of tools that PayPal doesn’t offer.
+Besides invoicing and payments, Workspace comes with a robust suite of tools that PayPal doesn’t offer.
 These tools aim to simplify some of the tasks that are crucial in freelancing and entrepreneurship.

 - Track Your Expenses – The platform lets you track billable business expenses and generate reports for them.
 You can easily send these expense receipts to your clients and bill them for what you’re owed.

-- Manage Your Tasks – The AND.CO platform also comes with a task management feature that lets you organize your projects, so you always stay on track.
+- Manage Your Tasks – The Workspace platform also comes with a task management feature that lets you organize your projects, so you always stay on track.